paulsturgess/paulsturgess.github.io/source/_posts/2014-02-20-using-magicalrecord-and-core-data-in-rubymotion.markdown

 One thing to remember is to set the `Class` of each Entity to the corresponding `Class` in your app.
 Otherwise it will be a standard `NSManagedObject`.

-So for each Entiy I create a corresponding class like so:
+So for each Entiy I create a corresponding class like so.
+Note it inherits from my own `CustomNSManagedObject`.

 ```
-class ToDoItem < NSManagedObject
+class ToDoItem < CustomNSManagedObject
-    # custom methods go here
+  # more methods go here
 end
 ```